Cuca (footballer, born 1991)

-Carlos Miguel Pereira Fernandes (born 9 January 1991), better known as just Cuca, is a footballer who plays as a midfielder for Casa Pia.
-Born in Portugal, he represents the Cape Verde national team.
+Carlos Miguel Pereira Fernandes (born 9 January 1991), better known as just Cuca, is a footballer who plays as a defensive midfielder for Liga 3 club Belenenses.
+Born in Portugal, he plays for the Cape Verde national team.

 Professional career

 A youth product of Oeiras, Cuca began his career with the club in 2009, and had stints thereafter with 1º Dezembro, Omonia Aradippou, and Felgueiras.

 On 6 July 2018, he transferred to Mafra.
 Cuca made his professional debut with Mafra in a 4–1 Liga Portugal 2 win over Estoril on 23 September 2018.

+On 18 June 2021, Cuca signed for Liga Portugal 2 side Casa Pia.
+On his first season, the club achieved promotion to the Primeira Liga for the first time in 83 years.

+On 11 August 2023, Cuca returned to Liga Portugal 2, signing a one-year contract with recently-promoted side União de Leiria.

 International career

 Born in Portugal, Cuca is of Cape Verdean descent.
 He was called up to the Cape Verde national team for a pair of friendlies in June 2021.
 He debuted with the Cape Verde national team in a friendly 2–0 loss to Senegal on 8 June 2021.